Centre of Nomadic Cultures for Environmental Education

 Nomadic ways of life are showcased in numerous museums around the world, but always in a partial manner and frequently portraying an earlier stage of human existence that ‘has been surpassed’, as if everything were designed from the outset to produce nations and urban communities as the supreme achievement of human evolution – save for the detail that this evolution is leading us into a climate crisis due to the damage caused to ecosystems and the atmosphere itself.

-We urgently need to restore a certain balance, and, to this end, environmental education is a priority today.
-And who better to teach us than the Nomadic Peoples, the only humans who have known how to live in the world without transforming its essence.
+We urgently need to restore a certain balance between natural ecosystems and urban areas, given the voracity of the latter, and to this end environmental education is a priority.
+And who better to teach us than Nomadic Peoples, the only humans who known how to live in the world without transforming its essence.

 A pioneering initiative designed to raise awareness in Europe